TurtleWatch

 In partnership with the City of Gold Coast and Sea World Foundation, Watergum runs various conservation activities and events to engage volunteers to protect and improve turtle habitats.

-We are also working to reduce light pollution along our coastal strip.
+Sea turtle use light as an orientation cue.
 Artificial lighting on beaches can disrupt mature female turtles, causing them to abandon nesting attempts.
 It can also disorient hatchlings as they emerge from nests.
+They head towards the artificial light instead of the ocean and become exposed to predators, being trapped in vegetation or even killed on roads.

-We are working with volunteers and local businesses to survey light pollution on the Gold Coast, identify problematic light sources, and implement light-reduction solutions.
-Palm Beach Surf Club is leading the way by committing to change outdoor lighting to a turtle-friendly alternative.
+We are working with volunteer and local businesses to identify problematic light sources, and implement light-reduction solutions.
+Palm Beach Surf Club is leading the way by installing turtle-friendly lighting.
+The Sheraton Grand Mirage Resort has implemented stage 1 reduction efforts, turning bright exterior lighting to face downwards to reduce spread of light pollution.

 Conservation in action